 Check If You Qualify

-Understanding defaulted bank loans and what happens if you default
+Understanding bank loan defaults and what happens if you default

-What happens when you default on a bank loan largely depends on whether the loan is secured or unsecured.
+What happens when you default (miss a payment or multiple payments) on a bank loan largely depends on whether the loan is secured or unsecured.
 Secured loans mean that you have provided security in the event of default, usually in the form of property or a vehicle.
+A mortgage is a common example of a secured loan, whereby the loan is secured against the property.

-Open communication is essential as soon as you know that a payment will be missed.
+Open communication with your lender is essential as soon as you know that a payment will be missed.
 You should contact the lender to explain why you’re unable to repay, and if you can, offer to pay a small amount towards the loan.

 Being proactive demonstrates responsibility and commitment to repaying what you owe, and should give the lender confidence that you won’t simply ignore their demands for payment if your financial troubles continue.